alexcoppe/iSeqs/prj/mutect/README.md

-# Illumina exome sequencing reads mapping scons pipeline
+# Somatic variants identification with mutect scons pipeline

 A scons based pipeline for mapping Illumina paired end reads obtained from exome sequencing to the human genome.